SurniaUlula/wpsso-inherit-parent-meta/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.1.0

-Inherit featured and custom images from parents for posts, pages, custom post types, categories, tags, and custom taxonomies.
+Inherit Featured and Custom Images from Parents for Posts, Pages, Custom Post Types, Categories, Tags, and Custom Taxonomies.

 == Description ==